 Sabine County Hospital is licensed for 25 inpatient acute care beds, all of which may be used as “swing beds” or skilled nursing beds to meet the needs of Medicare patients who need extra time to heal and strengthen following an acute care stay.
 As a Level IV Trauma Center, the Emergency Department at Sabine County Hospital serves as the first responder for injured and ill patients living, working or visiting in the area.
-Other hospital services supporting the Hospital, Emergency Department and Clinic include: MRI, CT scanning, general x-ray and ultrasound; physical therapy and cardio-pulmonary rehabilitation; and laboratory testing.
+Other hospital services supporting the Hospital, Emergency Department and Clinic include: CT scanning, general x-ray and ultrasound; physical therapy and laboratory testing.

 The Emergency Department at Sabine County Hospital is designated by the State of Texas as a Level IV Trauma Center.
 Open 24-hours-a-day, 365 days-a-year, the department is staffed by highly-qualified medical providers and nursing staff trained to deliver medical care at all levels from minor injuries and illnesses to major accidents and life threatening conditions.

 These professionals are certified in Advance Trauma Life Support (ATLS), Advanced Cardiac Life Support (ACLS) and Pediatric Advanced Life Support (PALS).
 Nursing staff members also receive advance trauma training.

 Through the hospital’s affiliation with Avera eCare, the services of local providers are complemented by those of board certified emergency room physicians and critical care nurses immediately available through telemedicine.
 At the touch of a button, equipment installed in the hospital’s two trauma rooms is instantly connected by to eCare’s virtual hospital command center through a dedicated fiber optic line.